melvic-ybanez/POJOGenerator/README.md

 This is a simple program that can generate POJOs (Plain Old Java Objects) base on given class names and the type and name of the fields.

+Hi.
 To run the program, just double click the jar file.